Single Engine Sea Floatplane Ratings

 Q. What if I fail my checkride.

-A. We have a remarkably high pass rate with our examiners, but should something go wrong in a checkride, we can often do the recheck the same day.
+A. We have a remarkably high pass rate with our examiners, but should something go wrong in a checkride, we can sometimes do the recheck the same day.
+Additional training will be provided at the hourly rate.
 Some examiners charge a $250-$300 retest fee.
 This retest fee is not included in your basic flat rate cost.

 Q. What should I bring?